AdobeDocs/analytics.en/help/analyze/analysis-workspace/home.md

 # Analysis Workspace overview

 Analysis Workspace removes all of the typical limitations of a single Analytics report.
 It provides a robust, flexible canvas for building custom analysis projects.
 Drag-and-drop any number of data tables, visualizations, and components (dimensions, metrics, segments, and time granularities) to a project.
 Instantly create breakdowns and segments, create cohorts for analysis, create alerts, compare segments, do flow and fallout analysis, and curate and schedule reports for sharing with anyone in your business.
+Advanced features include Attribution IQ,

 **[!UICONTROL Analytics]** > **[!UICONTROL Workspace]**